Affine extended weak order is a lattice: Introduction

 We then turn to the task of proving that affine root systems have suitable orders.
 Let $\Phi$ be an untwisted affine root system.
 We will show that, if we take the (crystallographic) root poset on $\pos$, and take any total order refining it, this is a suitable order.
 The restriction of the root order to any rank $3$ subsystem is a refinement of the root order on that subsystem.
 Thus, concretely, what we ultimately show is: \begin{Btheorem}\hypertarget{thm:introclean} Let $\Phi$ be a finite crystallographic root system or a rank 3 untwisted affine root system.
 Let $I$ be an order ideal in the root poset on $\pos$.
 Then $I$ is clean. \end{Btheorem} We believe even the finite-type statement here is new.
 We thus also deduce \begin{Ctheorem} \hypertarget{thm:introextend} Let $\Phi$ be a finite crystallographic root system or a rank 3 untwisted affine root system and let $I$ be an order ideal in the root poset on $\pos$.
 Let $B$ be biclosed in $I$.
 Then there is a unique minimal biclosed set $\overline{B}$ in $\pos$ such that $\overline{B} \cap I = B$. \end{Ctheorem}

-Our work is also applicable to another conjecture of Dyer, which is referred to as ``Conjecture A''. \begin{conjecture}[Conjecture A \cite{Dyer2019,Dyerpreprint}] Any maximal chain in the extended weak order is the set of initial segments of a unique total ordering on the positive roots. \end{conjecture} Dyer has already proven Conjecture A for affine Coxeter groups in an unreleased work~\cite{Dyerpreprint}.
+Our work is also applicable to another conjecture of Dyer, which is referred to as ``Conjecture A''.
+It is the analog of the fact that maximal chains in the weak order on a finite Coxeter group (equivalently, reduced expressions for the longest element $w_0$) correspond to \emph{reflection orders} on $\pos$.
+A reflection order is a total ordering of $\pos$ so that every initial section of the order is biclosed.
+In any Coxeter group, the collection of initial sections of a fixed reflection order is a maximal chain in the extended weak order.
+Conjecture A asserts the converse. \begin{conjecture}[Conjecture A \cite{Dyer2019,Dyerpreprint}] Any maximal chain in the extended weak order is the set of initial sections of a unique total ordering on the positive roots. \end{conjecture} Dyer has already proven Conjecture A for affine Coxeter groups in an unreleased work~\cite{Dyerpreprint}.
 We give a new proof of this fact for affine Coxeter groups, by showing (in \Cref{thm:ConjectureA}) that any root system with a suitable ordering satisfies the conjecture.

 \begin{Dtheorem} \hypertarget{thm:introConjD} Let $\Phi$ be a finite crystallographic root system or an untwisted affine root system.
-Any maximal chain in the extended weak order on $\Phi$ is the set of initial segments of a unique total ordering on the positive roots. \end{Dtheorem}
+Any maximal chain in the extended weak order on $\Phi$ is the set of initial sections of a unique total ordering on the positive roots. \end{Dtheorem}

 We remark that we have reduced Dyer's Conjectures \ref{conj:Dyer} and \ref{conj:ConjA}, which are the two ``main conjectures'' on biclosed sets, to the problem of finding a suitable order on a root system.
 We expect that this can always be done. \begin{conjecture} Any root system has a suitable order. \end{conjecture}